mmustafaaslan/PowerBITR/README.md

 # PowerBITR
-The repository is prepared to share powerbitr.com contents on GitHub.
+The repository is prepared to share powerbitr.com contents and some additional contents on GitHub.

 Do not hesitate to contribute...